Auto Sync Two External Hard Drives in Windows 11/10/8/7

 - Edit the task name.
 Click Add Folder to select the folder(s) you want to sync from the source drive.
 Then, click the second bar to select the destination drive.

-- (Optional) To sync two external hard drives automatically, you can click Schedule to choose an appropriate frequency.
+- (Optional) To sync two external hard drives automatically, you can click Schedule Sync to choose an appropriate frequency.

 You can also click Options to write a note for the sync task or enable email notification, etc.